datarootsio/ml-skeleton-py/HOWTO.md

 - Commit often, perfect later.
 - Integrate `make test` with your CI pipeline.
 - Capture `stdout` when deployed.

-## Managing Dependencies using `poetry` commands

-* `poetry shell`: Command is run in your project directory, Poetry creates a Python virtual environment for this project.
-* `poetry install`: Installs the dependencies specified in *pyproject.toml*.
-* `poetry update`: The same functionality as *install* except the newer versions will be installed and *.lock* file will be update.
-* `poetry add [package-name]`:  Add a dependency to pyproject.toml and install package immediately upon adding.
-* `poetry remove [package-name]`: Opposite of above.
-* `poetry export -f requirements.txt > requirements.txt`: Exports your project's *.lock* file to requirements.txt.

 <!-- ## Scope